Written by:

 The EAP will then document that you’ve used the service for that particular issue.
 They’ll likely let you know how many visits you’re entitled to, as well as other benefits the EAP provides for you and your family.

 All EAP programs are designed to be confidential unless you, the client, say otherwise.
-There are times, such as when a manager recommends you use the EAP, that it may make sense for you to allow the therapist to notify your manager of completed visits or progress, but they can’t share your private health information without your okay.
-That’s protected by the Health Insurance Portability and Accountability Act (HIPAA).3
+There are times, such as when a manager recommends you use the EAP, that it may make sense for you to allow the therapist to notify your manager of completed visits or progress, but they can’t share your private health information without your consent, as protected by the Health Insurance Portability and Accountability Act (HIPAA).3

 Here’s who may be aware that you’re using an EAP: